petermunro/react-component-exercises/01-using-the-npm-registry.md

-When doing an `npm install`, if you experience errors (eg JSON parsing error), try setting the `npm` registry to the main npmjs.org one.
+When doing an `npm install`, if you experience errors (eg JSON parsing error), you need to be connected to a registry (perhaps via a VPN).

+A workaround is to set the `npm` registry to the main npmjs.org one.

 To get the current `npm` registry: